NinNin-Bigfoot/book/src/math/ECDH.md

 # Ecliptic curve

-Why you need to understand this ?
+Why do you need to understand this?
- - zk-snark is working on field of big number in Ecliptic curve (BN254)
+ - zk-SNARKs operate on fields of large numbers within elliptic curves (BN254).

 > p = 21888242871839275222246405745257275088548364400416034343698204186575808495617

-cuz for security any input or withness will not show directly!. that why we used BN254 to optimize security
+Because for security, any input or witness should not be directly revealed, we utilize BN254, an elliptic curve, to optimize security.

-this is a number of -1 in circom
+This is the representation of negative one (-1) in Circom.

 ```math
 p = 21888242871839275222246405745257275088548364400416034343698204186575808495617.